-Air pollution: Ready to impose full lockdown, Delhi government tells Supreme Court

-The government’s affidavit said such a measure is needed for neighbouring areas of the national capital too.
+Centre says stubble burning is not a major cause of Delhi pollution, SC calls ‘hue and cry’ baseless

+The court asked the Centre to call a meeting within 24 hours with Punjab, Delhi, Uttar Pradesh to come up with urgent measures and ways to implement them, reported The Hindu.

+The bench was hearing the Delhi government’s affidavit on the suggested measures to combat the air pollution in the city.

-The Delhi government on Monday told the Supreme Court that it was ready to impose a complete lockdown to combat the air pollution, but added that the measure will have a limited impact because of the national capital’s compact size, reported NDTV.
+The Delhi government told the Supreme Court that it was ready to impose a complete lockdown to combat the air pollution, but added that the measure will have a limited impact because of the national capital’s compact size, reported NDTV.

-On Saturday, a bench led by Chief Justice of India NV Ramana had asked the Centre to take emergency measures and even suggested Solicitor General Tushar Mehta to impose a two-day lockdown.
+On Saturday, the Supreme Court had asked the Centre to take emergency measures and even suggested Solicitor General Tushar Mehta to impose a two-day lockdown.

-In an affidavit, the Delhi government said a lockdown was needed in neighbouring areas of Delhi too.
+In its affidavit before the court on Monday, the Delhi government said a lockdown was needed in neighbouring areas of Delhi too.

 “We are ready to consider this step if the same is mandated for the entire NCR [National Capital Region] areas by the Government of India or by the Commission for Air Quality Management in National Capital Region and adjoining areas,” read the affidavit, according to NDTV.

 Solicitor General Mehta informed the court about the various steps that the government has suggested.
 “We have suggested doubling parking tickets, so those who travel for no reason will avoid,” he said, according to Live Law.
 “If the air quality goes to very poor, stop using diesel generators.
 Increase bus and metro services.”